 I have noticed that I receive many e-mails with the same questions, so I have started to post the most frequent questions – and of course the answers to them – for everyone to read for free.
 As this section might already answer many of your questions, I invite you to browse these FAQ before you contact me (or any other lawyer) about your case.

-Before asking a new question, please read through the comments which may already answer your questions.
-And do you see the “Make a Donation” button on the top right of your screen?
-If you find these FAQ useful or if you ask a new question, it would be very nice if you make use of it.
+Before asking a new question, please read through the many comments which may already answer your questions.
+And if you find these FAQ useful or if you ask a new question, it would be very nice if you support this blog.
 Thank you!

 1. What is an international child abduction?

 The removal of a minor child from one country to another country without the (other) parent’s consent constitutes an international child abduction.
 It usually happens when parents who are from different countries split up and one parent wants to go back to his/her home country and takes the child with him/her.

 It also constitutes an international child abduction if the other parent allows you to take the child to another country (usually for a holiday) and you then decide to not return the child to the country of the last residence after the agreed stay is over.